-Mirapex (pramipexole) is a prescription "dopamine agonist" medicine used to treat Parkinson's disease.
-Mirapex may be used alone, or in combination with levodopa or other medicines that treat Parkinson's.
+Mirapex (pramipexole) is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) in 1997.
+The drug is also known as a “dopamine agonsit”, and is used to treat Parkinson's disease, the motor system disorder caused by the loss of dopamine producing brain cells.
+Mirapex may be used alone, or in combination with Levodopa or other medicines that treat Parkinson's.

 What Should I Tell My Healthcare Professional?